erik-riklund/forma/README.md

 ---

-## 💭 Why Forma?

-- 📄 **HTML-first and readable**
-- 🔒 **Safe by default** — no runtime logic
-- 🧩 **Components, slots, conditionals, recursion**
-- ⚡ **Blazing-fast** (100k+ renders in ~100ms)
-- ⚙️ **Flexible enough for static sites, emails, PDFs, CLI tools, and more**

-Forma provides the advantages of a component-driven UI without the overhead of a traditional frontend framework.
-It eliminates the need for hydration and virtual DOM, delivering structured HTML optimized for server-side rendering.

----

 ## 🔧 Overview

 The Forma suite is designed to be modular and purpose-driven, with each tool focusing on a specific responsibility within the server-rendered workflow.
 This approach ensures that you can pick and choose the components you need, enabling a streamlined and efficient development process without unnecessary overhead.